AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 Let us change some variables to minimize the negative slack.
 We will now change the variables "on the flight".
 Use `echo $::env(SYNTH_STRATEGY)` to view the current value of the variables before changing it:

 ```
-echo $::env(SYNTH_STRATEGY)
+% echo $::env(SYNTH_STRATEGY)
 AREA 0
-set ::env(SYNTH_STRATEGY) "DELAY 0"
+% set ::env(SYNTH_STRATEGY) "DELAY 0"
-echo $::env(SYNTH_BUFFERING)
+% echo $::env(SYNTH_BUFFERING)
 1
-echo $::env(SYNTH_SIZING)
+% echo $::env(SYNTH_SIZING)
 0
-set ::env(SYNTH_SIZING) 1
+% set ::env(SYNTH_SIZING) 1
 ```
-`SYNTH_STRATEGY` of Delay 0 means focus on optimizng/minimizing the delay. `SYNTH_BUFFERING` of 1 ensures cell buffer will be used on high fanout cells to reduce delay due to high capacitance load. `SYNTH_SIZING` of 1 will enable cell sizing where cell will be upsize or downsized as needed to meet timing.
+With `SYNTH_STRATEGY` of `Delay 0`, the tool will focus more on optimizing/minimizing the delay, index can be 0 to 3 where 3 is the most optimized for timing (sacrificing more area). `SYNTH_BUFFERING` of 1 ensures cell buffer will be used on high fanout cells to reduce delay due to high capacitance load. `SYNTH_SIZING` of 1 will enable cell sizing where cell will be upsize or downsized as needed to meet timing.

 Below is the area and also the negative slack.
 The area becomes bigger but slack is reduced to zero!